-When we ditched the grains, pancakes were one thing my kids missed.
-We’ve seen so many health improvements that we definitely won’t go back to grains, but it has been on my list to figure out a real food version for the kids.
+When we ditched the grains, pancakes were one of the biggest foods my kids missed.
+We’ve seen so many health improvements that we definitely won’t be going back to the traditional version any time soon, but it has been on my list to figure out a healthy, real food pancake recipe for my family.

 This effort was renewed when my daughter ate “regular” pancakes at someone’s house one day and had a tummy ache for the next two days.

-I tried sweet potato pancakes, almond flour pancakes (good but not great yet) and several variations of coconut flour pancakes before realizing that the recipe was right in front of me.
-Turns out (as I found on a busy morning) that the recipe for my Coconut Flour Apple Cinnamon Muffins can actually be made into pancakes as well.
+I tried sweet potato pancakes, almond flour pancakes, and several variations of coconut flour pancakes before realizing that the recipe was right in front of me.
+Turns out (as I found out on a busy morning) that the recipe for my Coconut Flour Apple Cinnamon Muffins can actually be made into pancakes as well.

 If you don’t add the cinnamon, these guys also make pretty good “bread” for a breakfast sandwich with eggs and bacon.
 Also, try adding bananas, blueberries, etc. for some fun pancake variations!

 - 1 cup of homemade applesauce (readers have verified that store bought (no sugar added!) and fresh raw applesauce also work)

 - ½ cup coconut flour (plus a little more if you need it to thicken)

 - favorite add-ins and toppings of choice (we like adding blueberries and topping with butter or homemade cream)

 - 2 T honey (optional)